-PHILADELPHIA REGIONAL FUTURE CITY COMPETITION
+FUTURE CITY COMPETITION - PHILADELPHIA REGION

-Delaware Valley Engineers Week annually hosts the Philadelphia Regional Future City Competition is a 501.c.3 educational outreach program of National Engineers week.
-It is one of 40 Regional programs conducted throughout the country with the goal to introduce middle school students to the engineering profession.
-The Future City Program was recently added to the National Association of Secondary School Principals' National Advisory List of Student Contests and Activities.
+The Philadelphia Regional Future City Competition is a 501(c)3 educational outreach program of DiscoverE.
+It is one of 41 regional programs conducted throughout the country with the goal to introduce 6th, 7th and 8th grade students to the engineering profession.
+The program continues to be on the National Association of Secondary School Principals' National Advisory List of Student Contests and Activities.

 Registration for each year's program begins in March and ends in October.
-The cost to schools is $25 Registration fee and a maximum of $100 in materials to build the model.
-The program provides the schools with the computer software, handbook with Teacher's guide, video CD orientation, prior competition videos and assistance from the Regional School Coordinator.
+The cost is a $25 registration fee and a maximum of $100 in materials to build the model.
+The program provides the schools with the computer software, handbook with Educator's Guide, online orientation, prior competition videos and assistance from the Regional School Coordinator.
 The culmination of the program is an all-day competition in the Philadelphia area in January.